0xNickk/Hawks/README.md

 # Hawks

 ## Description
 Hawks is a simple C2 framework written in Python, that can handle multiple TCP reverse shell connections and executed additional features.
-It is designed to be simple and easy to use, and it is a work in progress.
+It is designed to be simple and easy to use.

 ## Features